bigskysoftware/htmx/www/content/attributes/hx-on.md

 title = "hx-on"
 +++

-The `hx-on` attribute allows you to directly embed scripts inline to respond to events on an element.
-Similar to the [`onevent` properties](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers#using_onevent_properties) found in HTML, such as `onClick`.
+The `hx-on` attribute allows you to directly embed scripts inline to respond to events on an element; similar to the [`onevent` properties](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers#using_onevent_properties) found in HTML, such as `onClick`.

 `hx-on` improves on `onevent` by enabling the element to handle any event.
 Additionally, this enables you to respond to any htmx event in a convenient manner for [Locality of Behavior (LoB)](/essays/locality-of-behavior).

 The value is an event name, followed by a colon `:`, followed by the script: